mis101bird/RSSanalyis/README.md

 # RSSanalyis
-Use Tomcat, Java servlet, jquery mobile, Ajax
+a simple sample ehich used Tomcat, Java servlet, jquery mobile, Ajax.
+Put this directory into Tomcat's webapp directory.